antoniorueda9/SCOTS2FPGA/README.md

 1. SCOTSv2.0 (https://gitlab.lrz.de/matthias/SCOTSv0.2) - tool to generate symbolic controllers
 2. SCOTS2C (https://github.com/ivan-zapreev/SCOTS2C) - tool to determinize controllers
-3. ABC (https://people.eecs.berkeley.edu/~alanmi/abc/) - tool to convert .blif files to verilog language

 The next one require building and installation:

-4. CUDDv3.0.0 (http://vlsi.colorado.edu/~fabio/) - the Binary Decision Diagrams (BDD) management library
+3. CUDDv3.0.0 (http://vlsi.colorado.edu/~fabio/) - the Binary Decision Diagrams (BDD) management library

-The instructions on building and installing the latter one (on two supported platforms) are given in the next section.

 This project was tested on Ubuntu and the CUDD library can be compiled as (extracted from https://github.com/ivan-zapreev/SCOTS2C):